privacyidea/privacyidea/doc/policies/admin.rst

 user attribute is set as the secret.
 The admin does not know the secret and can not change the secret.

+For more details of this token type see :ref:`indexedsecret_token`.

 New in version 3.3.